algolia/docsearch/docs/src/how-does-it-work.md

 The default styling of the dropdown uses a grey theme to fit in most designs.
-The dropdown itself is made of HTML with custom CSS classes and we recommend that you overwrite those classes to provide a theming more inline with the rest of your website.
+The dropdown itself is made of HTML with custom CSS classes and we recommend that [you overwrite those classes][3] to provide a theming more inline with the rest of your website.

 Now that DocSearch is set, you don't have anything else to do.
 We'll keep